scala-steward/cats-effect-simple-di/README.md

 class Dependencies(using AllocatorIO) {
   // Suppose you need to instantiate a class, method constructor of which returns a Resource[F, A]
-  // Then use the `cedi` method to allocate such resources: lazy val http4sClient: Client[IO] = cedi {
+  // Then use the `provide` method to allocate such resources: lazy val http4sClient: Client[IO] = provide {
     // `build` method returns a Resource[IO, Client[IO]]
     EmberClientBuilder.default[IO].build
   }